graceaveris/git_spy/README.md

 What I would have done next (if i'd had more time):

 - Made the design a lot more interesting and cooler!
-Its wite basic as-s.
+Its quite basic as-is.
+  (if you want to see the landing pages im currently building for a Valencia based company heres sneaky vid (note WIP there are a few bugs youll see) )

 - Added autoprefixer to build process so it looks nice all over the web.

-- Gone through and made it reposive in amore organised a nd thorough way.
+- Gone through and made it resposive in a more organised and thorough way.

-- Looked into firther optimising my images and creating a wider breadth for srcset.
+- Looked into further optimising my images and creating a wider breadth for srcset.

-- And tidied my code more!!
+- Tidied my code more!!

 Looking forward to your feedback :)